SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Related Works

-\textbf{Expressive Human Pose and Shape Estimation.} As face and hand are also crucial for human perception, some efforts~\cite{choutas2020monocular,rong2021frankmocap,feng2021collaborative,moon2022accurate,zhang2022pymaf} has been made to whole-body human pose and shape estimation.
-ExPose~\cite{choutas2020monocular} introduces three experts to predict parameters for body, hand and face, and merge them in a copy-paste strategy.
-Hand4Whole~\cite{moon2022accurate} further improves the prediction of wrist and finger poses by leveraging selected hand joints features.
+\textbf{Expressive Human Pose and Shape Estimation.} As face and hand are also crucial for human perception, some efforts~\cite{rong2021frankmocap,moon2022accurate,zhang2022pymaf} have been made to whole-body human pose and shape estimation.
+ExPose~\cite{choutas2020monocular} introduces three experts to predict parameters for body, hand, and face, and merge them in a copy-paste strategy.
+Hand4Whole~\cite{moon2022accurate} further improves the prediction of wrist and finger poses by leveraging selected hand joint features.
 Predicting both hands and faces makes the dataset much more difficult to obtain than just predicting the body.
 In order to increase the diversity of real data, AGORA~\cite{patel2021agora} provides image-based SMPL-X annotations by fitting SMPL-X on the scanned human models.
+While a very recent work, BEDLAM~\cite{black2023bedlam}, also enhances the SMPL-X model with clothing, hair, and changes in skin tones.
+However, it employs a manual approach for creating garments and utilizes pre-made skin textures, making it challenging to generate a large number of human body models.
+In contrast, our body model construction process is fully automated, encompassing clothing, hair, textures, and more.
+This enables easier scalability to generate human body models on a large scale.